COVID-19 Travel & Wildfire Information

 High Fire Danger

 Wyoming is expected to have an unseasonably hot, dry summer and fall.
 Wyoming’s public lands have rated fire danger as moderately high and may have fire restrictions put in place to ensure public safety and protect natural resources.
 Be sure to research any fire restrictions in your area and follow any requirements put into place.

 Even if fires aren’t present in Wyoming, you might experience smoke from fires burning in other western states.
 Please be prepared for reduced visibility and poor air quality.
 Smoke from other fires in the West can often be present in parts of western Wyoming, including Grand Teton and Yellowstone national parks.

 Please continue to follow guidelines for protective measures put out by the Centers for Disease Control and Prevention (CDC).
 These include washing hands frequently with soap and water, minimizing hand-to-face contact and maintaining a social distance of up to 6-feet from other people.

 Circumstances are changing daily.
 We encourage you to check in with cities, businesses and events before setting out and to keep up to date with the latest travel guidelines in the U.S. and Wyoming.

-Face Masks in Wyoming: Masks are required in Teton County and on federal lands (which includes national parks) where social distancing isn’t possible.
+Face Masks in Wyoming: Masks are required on federal lands (which includes national parks) in buildings and other locations where social distancing isn’t possible.
 Please plan to pack and wear a mask for the safety of yourself and those around you.

-State Parks: Winter hours and operations are in place for Wyoming’s state parks.
-State parks are open to everyone for day use and overnight stays.
+State Parks: State parks are open to everyone for day use and overnight stays.
 Yurts, cabins and campsites must be reserved in advance through Wyoming State Parks’ reservation system.